 If you are having difficulty determining a journal's legitimacy, simply let us know.
 We have a few additional tricks up our sleeve that can help vet a source and determine reliability, and we're happy to help.

-While it can be challenging to distinguish legitimate from fake when it comes to open access, there are some lists of trustworthy OA journals and publishers available.
+While it can be challenging to distinguish legitimate from questionable, there are lists of quality journals and publishers available, particularly for the open access sector.

 424 Beacon St., Boston, MA 02115